 A Healthy Diet

 The American Chiropractic Association advocates proper nutrition in order to prevent many medical problems.
 They suggest eating more raw foods, since canned and cooked foods can reduce nutritional value.
 Fresh and frozen foods have more minerals and vitamins.
 Organic foods have lower heavy metals, pesticides, and toxins.
 A high fiber diet is also recommended: “25-30 grams of fiber a day”.
-This can be accomplished through consuming beans, nuts, fruits, vegetables, and whole grain cereals and breads.
-Eating at home instead of restaurants can help patients avoid the heavy salts, fats, and sugars.
+This can be accomplished through the consumption of beans, nuts, fruits, vegetables, and whole grain cereals and breads.
+Eating at home instead of out at restaurants can help patients avoid the heavy salts, fats, and sugars.
 Proper hydration, with water, is important.
 Sports drinks are not nearly as hydrating or as good for a patient’s health as regular water.
 Of course, the ACA recommends avoiding smoking and alcohol, both of which damage the body, sometimes to an irreversible point.
 A vegetarian or vegan diet can help prevent diseases.
-People should avoid “fried foods, hydrogenated fats and commercial meat substitutes”, though.2
+Even still, people should avoid “fried foods, hydrogenated fats and commercial meat substitutes”.2

 One way to make sure that people are getting enough nutrients in their diet is juicing.
 According to Dr. Joseph Mercola, “Valuable and sensitive micronutrients become damaged when you heat foods…Juicing is an easy way to virtually guarantee that you will reach your daily target for vegetables.”
 The target is 6-8 servings per day.
 Juicing can help patients absorb nutrients more readily, and it can make it easier and more palatable to include a wide variety of vegetables into the diet.
-The types of vegetables used need to be free of pesticides (organic).
+The types of vegetables used need to be free of pesticides, also known as “organic”.
 The vegetables most likely to contain pesticides when not organic are: carrots, lettuce, celery, kale, spinach, collard greens, and cucumber.
 Some vegetables are bitter, so counteracting this with citrus, ginger, fruits, and herbs can be helpful.3 Juicers do not have to be very expensive to work.
 There are many recipes available online.4 Of course, proteins and fats must also be incorporated into the diet.
 This means that it is not recommended for patients to only drink juice and forgo solid food.
 Juice alone does not provide the long-term energy to replace a balanced diet.
 Juicing can be a wonderful complement to a healthy dietary lifestyle, as long as the patient learns how to balance their intake necessary liquids and solids.

 Find out more about a vegan diet.